DRACUT(8) dracut DRACUT(8)

 Add a space-separated list of dracut modules to the default

-set of modules.
-This parameter can be specified multiple
+lists, it will be omitted.
+This parameter can be specified

 Note